suncoast-devs/handbook/meta/legacy/pages/chapter-2/00-intro-to-react/homework.md

 title: React-ify Octocats
 ---

 Octodex is a fun way to celebrate a powerful tool we use for development.
 In that same spirit, recreate [this site](https://octodex.github.com/)

 You'll identify the main `Component`s on the page and create React components for each, breaking down those `Component`s into smaller ones as needed.

 ## Objectives

 - Learn to identify parts of a web site as `Component`s
-- Use `app-app` (GAMMA stack) to build a React project
 - Understand and use React components

 ## Stretch Objectives